 - Remove from the smoker when the internal temperature reads 125-130 for medium rare, 135-140 for medium, 145-150 for medium well and so forth.

 - With the prime rib on a clean sheet pan, cut to remove the butcher's twine and discard.
-Pull back the thick layer of fat, remove with a knife and discard.
+Pull back the thick layer of fat, remove with a knife, and toss.

 - With a clean basting brush remove the spice mixture completely.
 The prime rib can be enjoyed as is or you can finish the top with a little coarse sea salt, coarse grind black pepper and a minced clove of garlic.

-- To finish under a broiler make sure the oven is preheated to 500 degrees and the oven rack is arranged to get the prime rib very close to the heating element without touching.
+- To finish under a broiler, ensure the oven is preheated to (500°F or 260°C), and the oven rack is arranged to get the prime rib very close to the heating element without touching.

 - Cook the prime rib under the broiler briefly, for about one minute or until desired crunchy crust has formed.